VicenteMerino/SAT-problem/README.md

 # SAT-problem
-SAT problem resolution, with brute force and DLLP alghoritm
+SAT problem resolution, with brute force and DPLL alghoritm